How To Write an ATS-Friendly Resume

-When you submit your resume to an employer, it often goes through an applicant tracking system that looks for specific keywords.
-Applicant tracking systems help employers sort through large quantities of resumes by only allowing resumes meeting certain criteria through.
-Creating ATS-friendly resumes is possible, however.
-In this article, we define applicant tracking systems, discuss what ATS-friendly resumes are and explain how to write them.
+When you submit your resume to an employer, it often goes through an applicant tracking system (ATS) that automatically scans it for specific keywords.
+These ATS resume scanners help employers sort through large quantities of resumes to identify the most relevant applicants.

 What is an ATS?